-3. Methods to Collect Use of media to announce public meetings and listening sessions Targeted invitation to traditional stakeholder groups Targeted invitation to non-traditional stakeholder groups Targeted invitation to traditional stakeholder individuals Targeted invitation to non-traditional stakeholder individuals
+3. Methods to Collect Use of media to announce public meetings and listening sessions Targeted invitation to traditional stakeholder groups Targeted invitation to non-traditional stakeholder groups Targeted invitation to traditional stakeholder individuals Targeted invitation to non-traditional stakeholder individuals Targeted invitation to selected individuals from general public Survey of traditional stakeholder groups Survey of traditional stakeholder individuals Survey of the general public Survey specifically with non-traditional groups

-Targeted invitation to selected individuals from general public Survey of traditional stakeholder groups Survey of traditional stakeholder individuals Survey of the general public Survey specifically with non-traditional groups Survey specifically with non-traditional individuals Survey of selected individuals from the general public Other (cspan) 4.
-How Considered OAES, through the Colleges of Agricultural Sciences (College), Public Health & Human Sciences (CPHHS) and Veterinary Medicine (CVM), regularly solicits stakeholder input on program direction.
-Advisory Committees or Commodity Groups, and a statewide citizen advocacy network inform OAES; the latter group represents local constituencies and stakeholders, gathers local impact stories for the statewide programs, and relays critical information back to their peers in both locality and communities of interest.
+Survey specifically with non-traditional individuals Survey of selected individuals from the general public Covid-19 forced us to rethink how we provide and collect information.
+Through the use of Zoom and YouTube we were able to continue to offer substantive opportunities for both input and outreach.
+Many of our field days were provided through pre-taped presentations by scientists with Zoom used to collect feedback after the presentations.
+4. How Considered OAES, through the Colleges of Agricultural Sciences (College), Public Health & Human Sciences (CPHHS) and Veterinary Medicine (CVM), regularly solicits stakeholder input on program direction.
+Advisory Committees or Commodity Groups, and a statewide citizen advocacy network to inform OAES; the latter group represents local constituencies and stakeholders, gathers local impact stories for the statewide programs, and relays critical information back to their peers in both locality and communities of interest.
 This ongoing network permits fluid, continual information flow back and forth.
 OAES also hosts a multisectoral stakeholder workshop periodically to gather input.
 They come from a cross-section of diverse food and natural resources systems across the state.
 This meeting is used to balance regional perspectives and needs and develop a statewide program.
 This process also helps our diverse clientele understand the needs of the state in light of their own perspective.
 Additional input comes from College websites and a general email address, and from the departments and branch stations, as well as posted responses and changes in programs in response to stakeholder input.
 The deans and directors of the College and OAES informally receive input while attending farm and station field days around the state, visiting county-based Extension offices, and participating in other "road trips" around the state or wherever stakeholders congregate.
+The

-The College's External Relations Director organizes alumni and stakeholder events, hosts special events at county and State fairs and a variety of conferences, receives and transmits input from stakeholders, and makes sure responses are delivered.
+College's External Relations Director organizes alumni and stakeholder events, hosts special events at county and State fairs and a variety of conferences, receives and transmits input from stakeholders, and makes sure responses are delivered.
 CAS has implemented current social media technological methods for gathering input and relaying information such as blogs and MySpace pages.